 Are you looking for a quick and easy way to declutter your junk drawer and bring a little organization to your space?
-If your junk drawer has turned into a catch-all, then read on down to find out how to declutter a junk drawer the easy way.
+If your junk drawer has turned into a catch-all or dumping ground, then read on down to find out how to declutter a junk drawer the easy way.

-Junk Drawer Organizing Tips
+Junk Drawer Organization Tips

 I hope these organization tips help you transform your kitchen junk drawer from messy to amazing.
 You can also use these organization techniques to transform a home office desk too!

 One final tip: Remember to organize in a way that works for you and your life.